tyreer/react-native-animations/README.md

 __Each example can be found on its own branch__

-__Takeaways__
+__Takeaways:__
-+ I found that the course offered some rich examples of how the [Animated library](https://facebook.github.io/react-native/docs/animated) can be used.
++ I found that the course offered some rich examples of how the [Animated library](https://facebook.github.io/react-native/docs/animated) can be used
 + The _swipe-away-modal_ example also helped shed some light on using RN's [PanResponder](https://facebook.github.io/react-native/docs/panresponder)

-On __Android devices__, all examples are accessible via Expo:
+On __Android devices__, all examples are accessible by scanning the QR codes at these links with the [Expo Client](https://expo.io/learn) app:
 + [horizontal-parallax-scrollview](https://exp.host/@tyreer/horizontal-parallax-scrollview)
 + [information-callout](https://exp.host/@tyreer/information-callout)
 + [bouncy-heart](https://exp.host/@tyreer/bouncy-heart)